ivangelemerov/SRE_Cloud_computing_AWS/README.md

   - harder deployment and testing as the dependencies between services are harder to test for
   - the freedom to use different languages can cause a lot of headaches when it comes to maintanance
   - the API designs need to be very good as to not cause additional latency
   - requires a team with a much higher skill set
+### Best practice to adapt microservices
+- start with 1-2 services, small teams, test, then move on
+- use [Docker](#docker) to containerise your apps
+- use [K8](#kubernetes-k8) to orchistrate and make your life easy
 ![Getting Started](images/monolitic-vs-microservices.png)
 ## N-tier
 - divides an application into logical layers and physical tiers